Metaplectic Iwahori Whittaker functions and supersymmetric lattice models: Introduction

-We develop the metaplectic theory in the context of a general split reductive group $\mathbf{G}$, with some new results.
-For example, while previous works have mainly focused on the values of the metaplectic Iwahori Whittaker functions restricted to the metaplectic torus, we compute \emph{all} values for the metaplectic Iwahori Whittaker functions and specify a convenient set of combinatorial data to describe the associated group element arguments in $\mathbf{G}(F)$.
-From our vector Demazure-Whittaker operators we also obtain a natural derivation of the intricate Chinta-Gunnells \cite{ChintaGunnells} Weyl group action and the averaged Demazure-Whittaker operators of~\cite{ChintaGunnellsPuskas,PuskasWhittaker,PatnaikPuskasIwahori} from the non-archimedean representation theory.
-Furthermore, with these operators we produce a representation of the metaplectic Iwahori Hecke algebra on the space of polynomial functions on the dual torus.
-This representation is isomorphic to the one appearing in~\cite{SSV}; the difference is that our representation arises naturally from the non-archimedean representation theory, while theirs follows solely from considering the affine Hecke algebra and the double affine Hecke algebra.
+The present paper treats {\it both} generalizations simultaneously, the Iwahori and metaplectic, to provide a new Casselman-Shalika formula in the broadest possible context.
+Accomplishing this requires much more than just aggregating the previously studied pieces.
+Our starting point is a solvable lattice model which will be described in \S\ref{sub:intro:latticemodels}.
+We formulate a solvable lattice model to express {\it all} values of {\it all} Iwahori fixed vectors under {\it all} metaplectic Whittaker functionals on a cover of the general linear group.
+Demazure-like operators naturally arise from this construction, but are now {\it vector-valued} to account for each possible Whittaker model.
+Those same formulas may be used to give type-free recursions for metaplectic, Iwahori Whittaker functions independent of (but critically inspired by) lattice models, which we then prove for all Cartan types using solely the representation theory of the metaplectic group (Theorem~\ref{thm:dem_recurse}).
+Those vector-valued Demazure operators give rise to a representation of the metaplectic Iwahori Hecke algebra on the space of polynomial functions on the dual torus (see Theorem~\ref{thm:hecke}).
+This representation is isomorphic to the one appearing in~\cite{SSV,SSV2}; the difference is that our representation arises naturally from the non-archimedean representation theory, while theirs follows solely from considering the affine Hecke algebra and the double affine Hecke algebra.
+This representation is also an important ingredient in $p$-adic versions~\cite{BuciumasPatnaik} of the fundamental local equivalence of Gaitsgory-Lurie~\cite{gaitsgory}.

-The final part of the paper will connect the representation theory to the lattice models.
-Lattice models differ depending on the Cartan type, so in order to connect them to the representation theory we must specialize to the case of $\mathbf{G} = \GL_r$.
-The strategy to show that the partition functions equal the Whittaker functions is to prove that they satisfy the same recurrence relations.
-On the representation theory side these recurrences come from the vector Demazure-Whittaker operators, and on the lattice model side, from Yang-Baxter equations.

-The partition function is determined by the boundary data for the lattice model.
-It is striking that there is a bijection between all possible boundary data and the data for the different values of the metaplectic Iwahori Whittaker function.
-This is schematically shown in Figure~\ref{fig:translation}.